SteveNguyen/ue_robotics/TP1/README.md

 # TP1

-Aim of this session is to learn to communicate with the motors.
+The aim of this session is to learn to communicate with the motors.

 ## Instruction